 UNHCR conducts Refugee Status Determination (RSD) on behalf of the Government and facilitates access to protection, basic needs, and essential services, such as health and education.
-UNHCR Egypt strategically utilizes RSD to maximize protection benefits for a large number of asylum-seekers while maintaining the integrity of the asylum system.
-In 2022, UNHCR Egypt finalized more than 11,000 RSD decisions extending the operation's status as the most productive RSD mandate operation globally.
-In alternative avenues like the International Organization for Migration's Assisted Voluntary Return and Repatriation program.
+UNHCR Egypt strategically utilizes RSD to maximize protection benefits for many asylum-seekers while maintaining the integrity of the asylum system.
+In 2023, UNHCR Egypt finalized 12,600 RSD decisions extending the operation's status as the most productive RSD mandate operation globally.
+UNHCR strives to finalize decisions on refugee status promptly, enabling individuals to make informed choices about their future, whether as refugees or through alternative avenues like the International Organization for Migration's Assisted Voluntary Return and Repatriation program.